Human health and disease

 A central feature of the learning experience is the development of a core set of real-life, transferable skills in the following areas: laboratory technique, group project work, data analysis, public presentation, report writing, research methodology and critical thinking.

 The programme will suit you if you want to obtain a degree that provides comprehensive instruction in all aspects of basic human biology and applied biomedical science.

-The degree is structured around three main interconnecting themes namely; 1) Basic human biology 2) Applied biomedical science and 3) Transferable skills and TCD graduate attributes.
+The degree is structured around three main interconnecting themes namely; 1) Basic human biology 2) Applied biomedical science and 3) Transferable skills and Trinity graduate attributes.

 The Freshman (first two) years

 You will study the structure and function of the human body from a ‘molecule to man’ perspective through lectures, tutorials and laboratory classes in cell biology, biochemistry, physiology and anatomy (including dissection).
 Modules based on critical thinking, problem-based learning, presentation skills and research and statistics will further contribute to the development of a core skill set, as outlined above.

 In the third and fourth years, a combination of modules which cover the nature, classification, diagnosis, prevention and treatment of disease are taken.
 Disease is considered from the basic molecular level through to its context in society in terms of research and public health priorities and correlates.
 Delivery of clinically focused material by specialist clinicians is included.